krokozyab/FL/README.md

 FusionLens never writes to Fusion.
 It uses your existing Fusion access — Oracle SSO (Bearer tokens cached in your OS keychain: macOS Keychain / Windows Credential Manager) or HTTP Basic for service accounts — and only ever issues `SELECT` against the BI Publisher reports you're already authorized to read.
 Nothing leaves your machine.

+## AI assistant *(optional, off by default)*

+Sometimes you don't want to *read* the variance — you want someone to just tell you what moved.
+FusionLens has an optional AI layer for that.
+It stays out of the way until you ask it something, and it never tries to be the main character.

+- **Variance & anomaly commentary** — a two-line, plain-English read on what changed and whether it's worth a look, right next to the numbers.
+- **Explain this journal / line** — right-click a drilled row for the accounting story behind it.
+- **Sparkline trend read** — hover the inline period sparkline and get a one-line take on the shape of the trend, not just twelve dots you have to interpret yourself.
+- **"Describe what you need"** — type *"travel expenses, last 6 months, vs prior year"* and it fills in the Setup form for you.
+You still review and click Submit; it's an assistant, not an autopilot.

+Bring your own key — **Anthropic, OpenAI, Gemini, local Ollama, or any OpenAI-compatible endpoint**.
+FusionLens hosts no model and charges you for exactly zero tokens.

+And the unglamorous part that actually matters:

+- **Off until you switch it on.** Not everyone wants a robot in their ledger, and that's a perfectly reasonable position.
+- **You decide what's sent.** Amounts, source names, descriptions, vendor names — each is a separate opt-in tick.
+Anything you don't tick is stripped *before* the prompt ever leaves your machine, not politely asked not to be included.
+- **It can't make numbers up.** Segment values are resolved against *your* chart of accounts, and every figure in the narrative is checked against the data you handed it — so it won't invent an account that doesn't exist or a balance you never showed it.
+- **Keys in your OS keychain, a hard daily token cap, and an audit log of every call.** No background chatter — it speaks only when you click.

+Your close numbers don't train anyone's model.
+They just get a little easier to read.

 ## Setup & install

 FusionLens is a desktop client that talks to a small set of BI Publisher reports inside *your* Fusion tenant.
 The reports are how it asks Fusion for balances, journals, and SLA data — without them the client has nothing to call.
 Plan ~15 minutes for the first-time setup; after that, every user on your team just downloads the client.